There are two pathways you can take as a seller on eBay: be an individual “hobbyist” seller or open up an eBay Store as a professional seller.

 How to get paid by international buyers

-When you make an international sale and the buyer pays with foreign currency, you’ll need to find a way to convert those funds to pound sterling.
-While PayPal offers an easy and convenient currency exchange option, it’s not cost-effective – when you want to withdraw funds to your bank account, PayPal converts them to GBP at a rate 2.5% above its base exchange rate.
+When you make an international sale and the buyer pays with foreign currency, you’ll need to find a way to convert those funds to New Zealand dollars.
+While PayPal offers an easy and convenient currency exchange option, it’s not cost-effective – when you want to withdraw funds to your bank account, PayPal converts them to NZD at a rate 2.5% above its base exchange rate.

 Check out the table below for details of the features and fees of a range of online seller accounts.